sts10/medic/readme.markdown

 \* If you're new to torrents, [Transmission](https://transmissionbt.com) is a decent choice for an application to download torrents, which apparently works on Mac and Windows.
 (Personally, on Kubuntu, I used [KTorrent](https://www.kde.org/applications/internet/ktorrent/).)
 Once you have Transmission or another torrent-handling application installed, click the green "torrent" button on [the Pwned Passwords site](https://haveibeenpwned.com/Passwords).
 Save the (very small) `.torrent` file to your computer, then open that file with your torrent-downloading software.
 You may have to click "OK" or "Start", but once you do you'll be (probably slowly) downloading hundreds of millions of hashed passwords.

-## Known Issues/Limitations

-I haven't tested Medic on KeePass databases that use an _XML_ keyfile (as opposed to a binary file).
-However I think this has been fixed in [keepass-rs version 0.4.1](https://github.com/sseemayer/keepass-rs/issues/12), which is what the current version of Medic uses.
-If you have problems, file an issue here.
-In the short term, you can try switching to a binary keyfile.

 ## How I choose to use this tool

 1. [Download the PwnedPasswords list](https://haveibeenpwned.com/Passwords) (11 GB compressed, 22GB extracted).